Carbon Composition Resistor

 - The power dissipation capacity is small.

-The carbon resistor is very widely used in electronic circuits and integrated circuits due to their small size.
+Conclusion The carbon resistor is very widely used in electronic circuits and integrated circuits due to their small size.
 They can be used to make electronic circuits because the circuits will require a very small current so the carbon resistor can handle safely.
 They are very sensitive to temperature changes.
 Also the small power handling capacity is the main drawback of these types of resistors.
 Also, these types of resistor tend to produce noise.
 Due to these they reasons they cannot be used in all the electric circuits but due to their low cost and small size, they are very popular.